Elmwood (Cambridge, Massachusetts): 20th century to present

 After the death of James Russell Lowell the house was inherited and used seasonally first by his daughter Mabel, who had by then married Edward Burnett, then by their children.
 Arthur Kingsley Porter purchased Elmwood and the remaining lands from the Lowell heirs in 1920.
 Porter, a Harvard professor, used the house as a private residence, but also taught some of his classes there and allowed students to use his extensive library.
 Porter would later become Chair of Harvard's Art History Department.
 In 1929, Porter purchased Glenveagh Castle in Ireland.
 He disappeared from the nearby island of Inishbofin on July 8, 1933.
 Under the terms of his will, Elmwood was bequeathed to Harvard, although his wife was granted lifetime occupancy.
 She died in 1962, at which time Harvard took full control of the property.

-After major renovations Elmwood was occupied by Franklin L. Ford, who served as Harvard's Dean of the Faculty of Arts and Sciences for most of the 1960s.
-Acting President Derek Bok moved his family to its bucolic grounds in 1971 amid security concerns originating in student protest activity near the then-president's residence on Quincy Street.
+After major renovations Elmwood was occupied by Franklin L. Ford, who was Harvard's Dean of the Faculty of Arts and Sciences for most of the 1960s.
+Acting President Derek Bok moved his family there in 1971 amid security concerns originating in student protest activity near the then-president's residence on Quincy Street.
 The house has been the official residence of Harvard presidents since.
 It still houses portions of the Lowell library.

 The Harvard-owned property and the adjacent state-owned Lowell Park were declared a National Historic Landmark District in 1966.
 Lowell Park was established in 1899 as a memorial to James Russell Lowell.
 It was paid for in part by private subscription and also with some public funds, and donated to the state in 1898.
 It was at first administered by the Metropolitan District Commission as part of the Charles River Reservation; the MDC's successor, the Massachusetts Department of Conservation and Recreation, is now responsible for the park.